The Records: Breakup and aftermath

 After this, the band effectively broke up.
 Birch turned to tour managing, running 'Rock Tours', a sightseeing London Bus venture, producing and writing.
 In 1990, the original band briefly reformed to contribute a track for the 1991 Brian Wilson tribute album, Smiles, Vibes & Harmony.
 Birch, Brown and Wicks cut the basic track for "Darlin'" in London; Gower added his parts and mixed it in New York.
 The same year also saw the US release of Paying for the Summer of Love.
 Both recordings received great press, but were not enough to outweigh unresolved past issues within the core membership, which effectively killed any possibility of restarting the group.
 Wicks relocated to the US in 1994 and was writing, recording and performing both solo and with a new incarnation of the band up until 2018.

-Brown died following an undisclosed degenerative illness, on February 2, 2012.
-Wicks died following a year-long struggle with cancer on October 7, 2018 in Burbank, California.
+Brown died on 2 February 2012 following an undisclosed degenerative illness.
+Wicks died following a year-long struggle with cancer on 7 October 2018 in Burbank, California.